Dominican RepublicTraveler View

 COVID-19 Travel Information

-- COVID-19 in the Dominican Republic April 18, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to the Dominican Republic.
+- Updated COVID-19 in the Dominican Republic June 27, 2022 Make sure you are vaccinated and up to date with your COVID-19 vaccines before traveling to the Dominican Republic.
+If you are not up to date with COVID-19 vaccines, avoid travel to the Dominican Republic.

 Travel Health Notices